PROFILE - Grade 11

 Answer:

-What is the hallmark of the rule of law?
+That is hallmark rule of law?

 1) the existence of a system of legislation